-He has refined his darkroom technique over 30 years of practice and is known for the high quality of his hand-produced prints.
+He has refined his darkroom technique over 30 years of practice and is known for high quality hand-produced silver gelatin photographs.

-He has photographed landscapes in Australia, Nepal, India, Bolivia, Peru, Cambodia and Antarctica.
+David has photographed landscapes in Australia, Nepal, India, Bolivia, Peru, Cambodia and Antarctica.
+Local landscapes include Merri Creek and East Gippsland and the broader South Eastern Australian region.
 His work is held in the National Gallery of Victoria, the State Library of Victoria, the Monash Gallery of Art, the Australian Embassy Washington USA, and many regional galleries and private collections throughout Australia.

 He has been awarded a Life Time Contribution Award by Parks Victoria, and an Honorary Life Membership of the Victorian National Parks Association for his lasting influence on nature conservation in Victoria through photography.